teamclouday/AndroidTrackpad/Windows/README.md

   This is because the ```select``` function with a defined timeout is blocking the communication manager thread
   Possible solutions can be found [here](https://stackoverflow.com/questions/3333361/how-to-cancel-waiting-in-select-on-windows)
   I just don't bother to wait for 60s
+* The "Stop Service" button only works after anything is done on android side (either new input or connection close)
+  This is because the ```recv``` function will pause the thread when no input is from the socket